Walter Walker (British Army officer): Military career

 In early 1945 he led the 4/8th Gurkhas, part of IV Corps, across the River Irrawaddy and hard fighting against the main body of the Japanese Army in Burma.
 In June he was appointed GSO 1 in his division's (7 Indian Division) Headquarters, although circumstances dictated that he had to return part-time to 4/8th Gurkhas as their commanding officer again.
 A highly unusual situation.
-He was mentioned in dispatches and at the end of the war he was awarded the Distinguished Service Order (DSO) and 7th Indian Infantry Division moved to occupy Thailand where Walker was involved in negotiating the surrender of Japanese forces in that country.
+He was mentioned in despatches and at the end of the war he was appointed a Companion of the Distinguished Service Order (DSO) and 7th Indian Infantry Division moved to occupy Thailand where Walker was involved in negotiating the surrender of Japanese forces in that country.

 Walker's first post-war posting was as GSO 1 to the Director of Military Operations in General Headquarters (GHQ), Delhi.
 When GHQ was transferred to Indian control in 1948 he handed over to a future Indian Chief of Army Staff and was appointed GSO 1 in Malaya District Headquarters in Kuala Lumpur.

 In 1948, the Emergency was declared in Malaya.
 Walker's immediate role was to train and equip the irregular Ferret Force.
 In late 1948 he was appointed commandant of the Far East Land Forces Training Centre in Johore Bahru with the task of training British units, arriving from UK, in jungle fighting.
 It later became the Jungle Warfare School at Kota Tinggi.
 He was appointed OBE for his work on Jungle warfare training.
 He also highlighted the many deficiencies in equipment and neglect of the lessons learned in Burma.
 He then had his first posting to UK as a student at the Joint Services Staff College.
 In 1950 he was appointed to command 1/6 Gurkha Rifles.
 Walker created a very effective jungle fighting battalion with many notable successes, including killing high ranking communists, in the three years he was in command.

-He was awarded a Bar to his DSO and was twice mentioned in dispatches during the Malayan Emergency.
+He was awarded a Bar to his DSO and was twice mentioned in despatches during the Malayan Emergency.
 In 1954 he returned to the UK as a senior (Colonel) staff officer in Headquarters Eastern Command where he was involved in planning and mounting the Suez operation in 1956.
 He also expressed the view that if he had been commanding at Port Said he would have used a Nelsonian eye to signals from London telling him to stop.
 However, as an up-and-coming senior officer he was selected as an observer to nuclear tests in Maralinga, Australia and subsequently lectures on nuclear battlefield.